Wolverine971/9takes/src/blog/people/creators/David-Dobrik.md

 > **Disclaimer** This analysis of David Dobrik's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of David Dobrik.

+<p class="firstLetter">He's charismatic, energetic, and always ready for the next big thing. <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/David_Dobrik">David Dobrik</a>, the captivating YouTube sensation, has managed to capture the hearts of millions with his playful personality and candidness.
+Today, we're delving deep into Dobrik's persona, unmasking him as a compelling representation of the Enneagram Type 7 personality – The Enthusiast.</p>

 <details>
 <summary class="accordion">TL;DR: Why David Dobrik is an Enneagram 7</summary>
 <div class="panel">